 The golden goose returns to the scene of his historic triumph last year.
 Is McIlroy officially freed from the chains that bound him for over a decade?
 Probably.
 But there are a million other reasons why golfers don’t win the Masters.

 Rory certainly relishes his role as a Masters Champion and has been heavily involved with the Masters festivities leading up to the actual tournament.
 This sort of appreciation and respect will go a long way towards creating a comfortable environment for Rory to execute the rare repeat.
+Only Nicklaus, Faldo, and Tiger Woods have been able to successfully defend a Masters title.
 This is going to be the main storyline and I can’t wait to watch.

 Ludvig Åberg